 It’s a stroke of genius actually, to put this behavior-changing scheme into the heart of every slot machine, enslaving gamblers and compelling them to incessantly feed the slots.

 Enthralling game apps are not unlike slots.
 They ingeniously slot in (no pun intended) VRR to make the game sticky, compelling gamers to stay plastered to them.
 You might just win that crucial weapon or level up on the next swipe or tap.
-And you have no idea why you are not able to pry your own fingers off the phone, so is better if you play games in the computer with a specialized keyboard as the one in this g105 review.
+And you have no idea why you are not able to pry your own fingers off the phone, so is better if you play games in the computer with a specialized keyboard as the one in this g105 review and high refresh monitors, since is already proved that high refresh rate monitors are better for different kind of games.

 The evils of VRR.
 Armageddon-like conclusion in the case of slot machines.
 Many end up losing their home and family to the casinos (99% of the payouts are mediocre at best, compared to the sum fed into them).
 In the case of video games, many users suffer from game addiction to the point of neglecting their school, work, family and friends.